-Survey participants were also asked to rank what matters most when considering the services of a screening provider.
+Survey participants were also asked to rank what matters most when considering the services of a screening provider (see Table 10).
 Cost was selected as the most important factor, closely followed by screening components offered as second.
 Other integrated services/products offered and emphasis on customer service were a close tie for third place in respondents' rankings.